 Issue of Guidelines

-[1.
-[The Commission [or] [and where there is no conflict of interest] [and] the Secretary-General, [respectively] [shall] [may], [as the case may require] from time to time, [issue] [prepare] Guidelines of a technical or administrative nature, taking into account the views of [the Council and] relevant Stakeholders.
-Guidelines will support the implementation of these regulations from an administrative and technical perspective.]

 [1. alt.
-The Commission shall, from time to time, develop Guidelines of a technical nature, for the guidance of Contractors in order to assist in the implementation of these Regulations, taking into account the views of relevant Stakeholders.
+The Commission [or other subsidiary organs of the Authority where so requested by the Council], shall, from time to time, develop Guidelines of a technical nature, [] in order to assist in the implementation of these Regulations, taking into account the views of relevant Stakeholders.

 1. alt bis.
-The Secretary-General shall, from time to time, develop Guidelines of an administrative nature, taking into account the views of the Commission as well as other relevant Stakeholders.]
+The Secretary-General shall, from time to time, develop Guidelines of an administrative nature, [in order to assist in the implementation of these Regulations], taking into account [instructions from the Council and] the views of the Commission as well as other relevant Stakeholders.]

-[1. alt ter.
-Guidelines will support the implementation of the Regulations from an administrative and technical perspective.
-Guidelines will also clarify documentation requirements for an application, detail process requirements (e.g. for the public consultation process, annual reporting and periodic review), and provide guidance on the interpretation of regulatory provisions.
-[The guidelines are only of a recommendary nature and does not affect the Contractor’s performance of the exploitation contract by means other than the guidelines]

-2. The full text of such Guidelines shall be recommended to the Council [for adoption].
-[In case of Guidelines which are not of a predominantly administrative nature, the Council shall take into account statements submitted by Stakeholders during public consultation].
-Should the Council find that a Guideline is inconsistent with the intent and purpose of the Rules of the Authority, it may request that the guideline be modified [or withdrawn].
-[Where no such request is made the Council shall approve the Guidelines].[2 bis.
-Where the Council approves the Guidelines, the Commission or the Secretary-General, as appropriate, shall issue the Guidelines.]
+2. The full text of such Guidelines shall be [reported] [recommended] to the Council Should the Council find that a Guideline is inconsistent with the intent and purpose of the Rules of the Authority, it may [direct] [] that the Guideline be modified [or withdrawn].

-3. The Commission , [in the case of technical Guidelines] and the Secretary-General, [in the case of administrative Guidelines] shall keep under review such Guidelines [which shall be reconsidered, and revised as needed, at least every five years from the date of their adoption or revision, and] in the light of improved knowledge or information.[3. alt.
-The Commission and the Secretary-General shall review the Guidelines in the light of improved knowledge or information and submit their recommendations to the Council for further consideration and, possibly, adoption.]
+3. The Commission [or other subsidiary organ], [in the case of technical Guidelines] and the Secretary-General, [in the case of administrative Guidelines] shall keep under review such Guidelines [which shall be reconsidered, and revised [subject to Council approval] as needed, at least every five years from the date of their adoption or revision, and] in the light of improved knowledge or information.

 [4.
-Guidelines are only of a recommendatory nature and do not affect the Contractor's performance of the Exploitation contract by means other than the Guidelines.]
+Guidelines are only of a recommendatory nature.] [